Go from financially apart to financially together.

 - or, are well set in your marriage and want to re-design your financial life together and both are committed to do so.

-Is this program right for you right now?
+Is premarital financial counseling right for you right now?

 - Prevention is key.
 I love this quote by Neelie Kroes, "I can only encourage everyone to take a close look at their practices.
 Prevention is always better than cure".

-- This course is a small investment with many, many years of return on investment.
+- Counseling is a small investment with many, many years of return on investment.

 If you are tentative and want to check out more of what I do and offer, the best thing is to sign-up for my newsletter for financial health tips, resources, and information.